revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-29. You have 4 indexes into your table "order" but now you wants to remove one index named as "author_id" from it.
+29. You have 4 indexes in your table "order" but now you want to remove one index named "author_id" from it.
 For the same task what will be your query for it?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)